UFVideo: Towards Unified Fine-Grained Video Cooperative Understanding with Large Language Models: Method

 \subsection{UFVideo Dataset and Benchmark}

 In this section, we introduce the \textbf{UFVideo-Dataset} and \textbf{UFVideo-Bench}, which serve as the training set and benchmark for multi-grained video understanding tasks, respectively.
-We propose three tasks that integrate global, pixel-level and temporal-level video understanding tasks, involving both single and multiple objects. ~\cref{fig:UniMV} illustates the typical example in three tasks.
+We propose three tasks that integrate global, pixel-level and temporal-level video understanding tasks, involving both single and multiple objects. ~\cref{fig:UniMV} illustrates the typical example in three tasks.
 (Please refer to the Supplementary Materials for complete details.)
 Here are some key details of the three tasks: \paragraph{Pixel-level Video Referring Question Answering (PixRQA).} This task joints the global and pixel-level video understanding, which need model outputs the textual response and pixel-level masks based on the textual question, video and single-frame mask prompt input.
-Additionally, we constuct the question according to prompt template 1 (Please refer to Supplementary Material). \paragraph{Pixel-level Video Highlight Question Answering (PixHQA).} This task introduces temporal video grounding compared to PixRQA.
+Additionally, we construct the question according to prompt template 1. \paragraph{Pixel-level Video Highlight Question Answering (PixHQA).} This task introduces temporal video grounding compared to PixRQA.
 The model interprets the video based on time-specific questions, outputting textual answers and segmentation masks for objects at the specific time.
-We use the Qwen3-VL-235B-A22B-Instruct \cite{Qwen3-VL} model to generate the question and answer for relevant obejcts in frames at specific times.
-We restructure the question according to prompt template 2 (Please refer to Supplementary Material). \paragraph{Pixel-level Video Temporal Retrieval Question Answering (PixTRQA).} This task introduces an additional level of difficulty by transforming the time-grounded video understanding in PixHQA into video moment retrieval.
+We use the Qwen3-VL-235B-A22B-Instruct \cite{qwen3technicalreport} to generate the question and answer for relevant objects in frames at specific times.
+The construction is based on prompt template 2. \paragraph{Pixel-level Video Temporal Retrieval Question Answering (PixTRQA).} This task introduces an additional level of difficulty by transforming the time-grounded video understanding in PixHQA into video moment retrieval.
 The model must respond to the textual question by performing language generation, temporal localization, and pixel-level segmentation within the video.
 We maintain consistency with the annotation approach from PixHQA.
-The question is restructured according to prompt template 3 (Please refer to Supplementary Material).
+The question is restructured according to prompt template 3.